software-students-spring2025/3-python-package-bytebusters/README.md

 ## Development set up

 1. Install Python (3.11+), pipenv, and Git.
-2. Navigate to the project folder, start a virtual environment `python -m venv venv`, and activate it by `source venv/bin/activate ` for mac and `venv\Scripts\activate` for windows.
+2. Navigate to the project folder, start a virtual environment `python -m venv venv`, and activate it by `source venv/bin/activate ` for Mac users or `venv\Scripts\activate` for Windows users.
 3. Install dependencies `pip install -r requirements.txt`
 4. Run the package using commands below.

-## Running the package in terminal
+## Example commands to run the package

 - Example commands for text to morse: `PYTHONPATH=src python -m morse --text "HELLO WORLD"`
 - Example commands for morse to text: `PYTHONPATH=src python -m morse --morse ".... . .-.. .-.. --- / .-- --- .-. .-.. -.."`